 The Rule would not make any dramatic expansions to the FDCPA's coverage.
-The definition of "debt collector" in Section 2(i) generally mirrors that within the FDCPA.
-The commentary to this definition references recent high-profile cases (see our previous coverage of these cases here,
+The definition of "debt collector" in Section 2(i) generally mirrors that "The Rule seeks to address and incorporate new forms of electronic communication that did not exist when the FDCPA was originally enacted in 1977."